 No matter what your backstory is, it’s going to have some major influence on who your character is now.
 How they act, what they believe in, and of course their quirks and flaws.
 Details like these are what separate a dull, plain character from a fantastic one that’s fun to play as and interact with.

-Your backstory is only going to be a couple of paragraphs at most, but it’s crucial that you get it right.
-First, let’s begin with making an outline.
+Your backstory is only going to be a couple of paragraphs at most, but you must get it right.
+First, let’s begin with outlining.
 From there we’ll fill in all of the details to make your character more unique and relatable.

 Create an Outline During Character Creation